Sliding Scale of Antagonist Vileness

 - Family Values Villain is something of a combination between the Even Evil Has Standards and Even Evil Has Loved Ones, with the same effect as those two.
 (Although hypocrisy can pull them right back down again.)

-- A good Freudian Excuse may pull a villain upward on the scale, but Complete Monsterdom, by definition, means that no Freudian Excuse can absolve them; sometimes the villain is savvy enough to have an excuse and not care about it as well.
+- A good Freudian Excuse may pull a villain upward on the scale, but Complete Monsterdom, by definition, means that no Freudian Excuse can absolve them.

 - A Laughably Evil villain can gain sympathy for at least humouring the audience, despite being close to the "bad" end of the scale.